LottePronk/whokaryote/README.md

 ## Installation

 Whokaryote was developed to run from the commandline on a UNIX-based system such as Ubuntu or MacOS.
-If you want to use Whokaryote on your Windows PC, install Windows Subsystem for Linux (WSL).
+If you want to use Whokaryote on your Windows PC, we recommend you install Windows Subsystem for Linux (WSL).
 See https://docs.microsoft.com/en-us/windows/wsl/about

+Alternatively, you can install Whokaryote and its dependencies in a conda environment in Windows, see the instructions.

 ###### Recommended installation: